Nominate for the Eric Hoffer Award

 What is the annual registration deadline?

 The Eric Hoffer Award uses a two-year sliding window for regular category entry.
-Since our registration desk remains open all year long, January 21 is the official registration cutoff date for all books either published or copyrighted in the prior two years.
+Since our registration desk remains open all year long, January 21 is the postmark cutoff date for all books either published or copyrighted in the prior two years.
 Books published before this two-year window may enter either the Legacy Fiction category or Legacy Nonfiction category, which is judged just like the regular categories and exposes books to all of the higher level awards.
 All materials must arrive by January 31, whether it is postmarked by January 21 or not.

 Why should a book be nominated for the Hoffer Award?

 The Eric Hoffer Award exists as a platform to honor independent books of exceptional merit.
 (Please read our mission statement.)
 Since its inception, the Eric Hoffer Award has grown in prominence each year.
 Multiple books in many categories and various press types are given prizes, "Hoffer" honors, and worldwide media exposure.
 The book awards are covered in the US Review of Books.
 Finally, award recognition is an excellent point-of-sale marketing tool.
 See Eric Hoffer Award success stories.

 What can be nominated for a Hoffer Book Award?

 The Eric Hoffer Award is open to academic, small, and independent presses, as well self-published books, that were released or copyrighted within the last 2 years, including unique small print run books.
 Books more than 2 years from its copyright date can enter the Legacy Fiction or Legacy Nonfiction category, which is judged just like the regular categories and exposes books to all of the higher level awards.
 Yes, you can nominate your own work.
 NOTE: Award is closed to the staff of Hopewell Publications and previous Eric Hoffer Award winning book entries.
 No current judge may enter a book in any category.